protontypes/open-sustainable-technology/README.md

 - [msc_pygeoapi](https://github.com/ECCC-MSC/msc-pygeoapi) - The Meteorological Service of Canada Python API provides up-to-date information on past, present and future weather conditions, climate, water and environmental information over Canada and the world.
 - [Clay Foundation Model](https://github.com/Clay-foundation/model) - Clay is a foundational model of Earth using a vision transformer architecture adapted to understand geospatial and temporal relations on Earth Observation data.
 - [NYC Environment and Health Data Portal](https://github.com/nychealth/EH-dataportal) - Shows how environments affect health in NYC, by publishing data and information that explain the connection.
+- [Environmental Outcomes Platform](https://github.com/Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform) - An end-to-end solution for acquiring, managing, and interacting with environmental information to empower council services both internally and externally.

 ### Environmental Satellites
 - [satpy](https://github.com/pytroll/satpy) - A python library for reading and manipulating meteorological remote sensing data and writing it to various image and data file formats.